qmachard/qmachard/README.md

-### Hi there :wave: I'm Quentin Machard
+### Hi there 👋 !
+I'm Quentin Machard,

-> **Eternal jack-of-all-trades, I like to learn, teach, propose and succeed in new challenges.**
+**Eternal jack-of-all-trades, I like to learn, teach, propose and succeed in new challenges.**

 #### I'm a Fullstack Web Developer